 Lauren Burns-Coady oversees the end-to-end development and facilitation of new initiatives.
 She graduated magna cum laude from Columbia University with a double major in Philosophy and Psychological Science.
 While at Columbia, she worked as a research assistant in the Metacognition and Memory Lab where she contributed to experiment design and implementation in metacognitive studies focused on agency, perception, learning (in partnership with the NY Department of Education), and memory (in partnership with Columbia Business School).
 In philosophy, she is focused on philosophy of mind—specifically the concepts of agency and emotion.

 Sidhya is a Master of International Affairs graduate from Columbia University, where she focused on Economic and Political Development and Econometrics.
 Her research interests lie in group and individual identities and how inequalities can be addressed in development policy design.
 She has previously worked in project management for pilot design, implementation, and analysis in India.
-She is the lead research fellow on Jain Family Institute's Income Share Agreements and Basic Income initiatives.
+She is the lead researcher on Jain Family Institute's Income Share Agreements and Basic Income initiatives.